lapcat/AppStoreConnect/README.md

 4. Try building the project; likely Xcode will have errors for a missing file with the same name of the project.
 You can remove that file reference from the Copy phase of both extension targets.

-5. Build and run; enable the Safari extension, allow access to the _idmsa.apple.com_ website and test.
+5. Build and run; enable the Safari extension, allow access to the `idmsa.apple.com` website and test.

-6. Archive and copy the wrapper app into your Applications ƒ and re-enable the extension in Safari.
+6. Archive and copy the wrapper app into your Applications folder and enable the extension in Safari.

 ## Author